CarrionAndOn/Pi-Usage-Monitor/README.md

 <b>If you use that example service, be sure to change the directory of where it runs the file to where you put the file.</b><br />

 # Uninstallation
-Run "systemctl stop usagemonitor && rm /home/usagemonitor.py && rm /etc/systemd/system/usagemonitor.service"<br />
+Run `systemctl stop usagemonitor && rm /home/usagemonitor.py && rm /etc/systemd/system/usagemonitor.service`<br />
 The directories may be different if you installed manually.<br />